Our favorite art supplies for kids: The best supplies for creative activities at home

 These supplies make creative time even more fun for the kids!

-- (1) Stickers (we often use them as art prompts)
+- (1) Stickers – We love using them as art prompts!

-- (4) Eye Stickers – a fun alternative to googly eyes
+- (4) Eye Stickers – A fun alternative to googly eyes for crafts

-- (6) Stamps (we like the Melissa & Doug stamp sets the most)
+- (6) Stamps – We love the Melissa & Doug stamp sets the most.

 Best art supplies for kids: Art paper (and an awesome art easel)

-- (1) Melissa & Doug Deluxe Standing Art Easel – a great resource to add to a creative space for young kids (it includes a chalkboard, a dry-erase board, and a paper roller)
+- (1) Melissa & Doug Deluxe Standing Art Easel – A fantastic addition to any creative space, with a chalkboard, dry-erase board, and paper roll

-- (2) Sketchbooks – great for big kids who like to draw
+- (2) Sketchbooks – Great for kids who love to draw and keep all their artwork in one place

-- (5) Paint pad (watercolor paper is great for painting projects).
+- (5) Paint pad – Watercolor paper is perfect for painting projects.

 Have fun creating with your little ones!